-For a large scale and open project or community that involve a lot of people, communication through mailing list is one of the most effective way to not distract others and good for you to follow the entire discussion.
+For a large scale and open project or community that involve many people, communication through a mailing list is one of the most effective ways to not distract others and good for you to follow the entire discussion.

-Some of the mailing lists I followed over the past 2 years
+Some of the mailing lists I followed over the past two years.

 - Viet Infosec